mongock/mongock/README.md

 * Well maintained and regularly updated.
 * Used by several tech companies in different industries.
 * Can be used together with most, if not all, frameworks.
-* Provides great integration for Spring, allowing you to inject any dependency you want to your changelog method.
+* Provides great integration for [Spring][spring], allowing you to inject any dependency you want to your changelog method.
 * We walk with you to production.
 Get more information about our support model at dev@cloudyrock.io

 ## Sample projects